paulkasram/ProjectCSD31031FullStackJavaScript/readme.md

 ```

 ### Step 2:
-In the terminal, run: "npm init -y" to create the package.json.
+In the terminal, run:

+`npm init -y" to create the package.json.`

 ### Step 3:
-To install the package, rum this in the terminal:
+To install the package, rum this in the bash run:

-(bash) run: npm i @alexander.gutierrez/smart-campus-energy-management-system
+`npm i @alexander.gutierrez/smart-campus-energy-management-system`

 ### Step 4:
 Run the app.js file recently created.
+`node app.js`